Finalist for the 2024 Vine National Canadian Jewish Book Awards

 Human-only writing:

-This website is a completely ChatGPT-free zone and will always remains so.
+This writing on this website is completely ChatGPT-free and will always remains so.
 I’ve written two opinion pieces about machine writing:

 The first one is “Why would we want to outsource being human to a machine?” and ran in The Toronto Star.